The Importance of Fish in our Diet.

 PRESERVATION FROM CATCH TO PLATE

 Once the quality of the fish is allowed to deteriorate, it can never be regained.
-This means that everyone involved in the fishing business, from the fisher at the point of capture, through the processor to the vendor at the point of sale, must understand how to maintain quality in order to get the best possible price for the products.
+This means that everyone involved in the fishing business, from the fisher at the point of capture, through the processor to the vendor at the point of sale, must understand how to maintain quality to get the best possible price for the products.

 There are four basic requirements for maintaining the quality of fish products.